SteveSmithTech/test-scorer/README.md

 [Dave Farley](https://www.twitter.com/DaveFarley77) has described it in several public talks on Continuous Delivery at LMAX, including "The process, technology and practice of Continuous Delivery" at [QCon London 2014](https://qconlondon.com/london-2014/london-2014/speaker/Dave+Farley.html).

-Thanks to Dave Farley and Dave Hounslow for the knowledge sharing and encouragement. :)
+Thanks to Dave Farley and Dave Hounslow for the shared memory recall, and encouragement. :)